Best Swimming Pools in Iceland

 Drangsnes hot tubs are lovely to bathe in.Photo by Regína Hrönn Ragnarsdóttir

-Technically not a swimming pool, but all Icelanders go to the pool to soak in hot tubs anyway so the hot tubs in Drangsnes in the Westfjords get a place on this list.
+Technically not a swimming pool, but all Icelanders go to the pool to soak in hot tubs anyway, so the hot tubs in Drangsnes in the Westfjords get a place on this list.

 The three hot tubs are located by the main road of the town, right by the seaside.
-There is no entry fee to the hot tubs and they are open 24/7.
+There is no entry fee to the hot tubs, and they are open 24/7.
 Across the road is a small changing room, one for males, one for females, including a bathroom - a novelty that was only made in 2011.
 Before that, you had to change your clothes no matter the weather outside.

-It is popular to clamber over the rocks into the sea just beside the hot tubs (beware: the rocks are slippery and the sea is FREEZING COLD) but then you can warm right up again in the hot tubs.
 Also, if you've already made it to Drangsnes, you might as well keep on driving for a couple of more hours until you hit Krossnes, close to Nordurfjordur and Trekyllisvik.
 The swimming pool in Krossnes is right by the seaside, with a breathtaking view like the one in Hofsos - just slightly more out of the way.

 1. Hofsós Swimming Pool

-Arguably the most beautiful swimming pool in the country - and with the best view! - the Hofsos pool is located on a hillside by the fjord of Skagafjordur.
+Arguably the most beautiful swimming pool in the country - and with the best view!
+The Hofsos pool is located on a hillside by the fjord of Skagafjordur.
 It gives a great view over the fjord and its islands, notably Drangey, Malmey, as well as the Thordarhofdi peninsula and the mountains on the other side of the fjord, all adding up to a stunning scenery.

 Come rain or shine, the vista from the pool is a combination of marvellous different shades of blue; the clear blue colour of the swimming pool itself, the green-blue sea, the dark blue of the islands and mountains in the distance, and finally the blueness of the sky on a clear day.
-The size of the pool is 25x10.5 m and you‘ll have a hot tub to soak in, as well as a steam bath and an infrared sauna.
+The size of the pool is 25x10.5 meters, and you‘ll have a hot tub to soak in, as well as a steam bath and an infrared sauna.

 The architecture of both the pool and the surrounding facilities is exemplary, attracting people from all over.